-27. Add chopped coriander leaves.
-If you do not have coriander leaves during fasting, then you can skip them.
+27. Add 1 to 2 tablespoons of chopped coriander leaves.
+If you do not eat coriander leaves during fasting, then you can skip them.

 28. Mix well.

-29. Serve sabudana ki khichdi hot. while serving you can also garnish sabudana khichdi with a few coriander leaves.
+29. Serve sabudana ki khichdi hot or warm.
+While serving you can also garnish sabudana khichdi with a few coriander leaves.
 You can also garnish with some grated fresh coconut.

 I am sharing below some tips shared by readers as well as by myself to make a nonsticky sabudana khichdi.

-4. In the morning before you begin, check on the soaked sabudana.
+- In the morning before you begin, check on the soaked sabudana.
 Press a few pearls.
 They should mash easily.
-If you feel some hardness in the Center, then add a few tablespoons of water and leave for 30 minutes more.
+If you feel some hardness in the center, then add a few tablespoons of water and leave for 30 minutes more.

 1. Cook the sabudana khichdi in a frying pan.
 It kind of help in keeping the tapioca pearls dry and separated.
 Besides having to use very little oil.

 2. In a pan heat oil, add jeera and curry leaves and fry a little, then add potatoes cut into small cubes and fry on sim till the potatoes cook.
 Alternately you can cover with the lid to speed up the cooking.